rusakovartyom/react-simple-trello/README.md

 # Simple Trello

-A trello clone with drag-and-drop, powered by React.js and Redux.
+A trello clone app with drag-and-drop, powered by React.js and Redux.

 # Features